-Helen Berry is Professor of British History at Newcastle University.
+Helen Berry is Head of Department and Professor of History in the Department of History at the University of Exeter.
 A prizewinning Fellow of the Royal Historical Society, she specialises in British history circa 1660 to 1800, with a particular interest in social, cultural and economic history.
 Her research and teaching are closely linked, and cover a wide range of themes, from the history of how a new kind of consumer society emerged in Britain during the eighteenth century, to how global trade and economics shaped personal experiences, families and communities.

 Rights : Oxford University Press (WR)

 "Orphans of Empire is a heartbreaking read that is also absolutely unputdownable.
 Helen Berry brings the 18th century to glorious life in a way that few historians can match, every book of hers is a treasure."